alamshaikh9025/zolve-task/README.md

 # React + Vite

-To view love demonstration of this website click here: [ZOLVE](https://alam-zolve-tasks.netlify.app/)
+To view live demonstration of this website click here: [ZOLVE](https://alam-zolve-tasks.netlify.app/)

 About:
     -The React App uses React Router to create navigation routing which is seamless and helps to create and simplify a single page application .<br>